Biology A Level Course Outline

 Year 2 A Level Course (also covers the Year 1 A Level topics above)

 - Cells and Molecules (e.g. mutation, stem cells)

 - Evolution, DNA and Ecosystems (e.g. ecosystems, genetic engineering)

 - Energy (e.g. respiration, photosynthesis)

 Each revision course involves a small group of no more than nine students, allowing ideas to be shared effectively and giving everyone the chance to raise questions with the expert tutor.
+We take into consideration a wide range of exam boards when putting our A Level Biology courses together, including AQA, OCR and EdExcel.
 The course is tailored to fit the specific needs of the students and structured by the tutor to provide a logical sequence of topics and allow a good balance of content, skills and exam practice.

 All our tutors are qualified and experienced teachers and most are examiners, which means they have an excellent insight into what the exams actually ask of students.
 Chosen for their enthusiasm and empathy, they also have an in-depth knowledge of the entire subject area.